braidn/old-git-wiki-pages/RailsFilters.markdown

   * Requires the use of the `yield`
   * If one causes a false value or there is no `yield` then the filter fails.
   * __BENEFIT__: they retain context throughout the entire action.
+* Stack the filters so they fail when needed to save CPU cycles

 ###Controllers